Edit made on November 27, 2020 by MichaelJones at 14:04:59

 [[[> IMG:YO_LighthouseLab2.jpg _ |>> In the lab <<| ]]]

-Yolanda's talk will be about her time during the first lockdown when she volunteered at one of the covid-19 testing centres.
+Yolanda's talk will be about her time during During the first lockdown when she lockdown, Yolanda volunteered at one of the covid-19 a Covid-19 testing centres. centre.
+Yolanda will be

 Yolanda Ohene was an undergraduate at Imperial College.
 Her third year took her to